Stochastic port--Hamiltonian systems: Introduction

+The need for the proposed SPHS generalization is twofold.
+On one side, even if a deterministic time evolution of a system is assumed, it is often unrealistic to accurate estimate the driving parameters characterizing it, so that we are forced to take measurement errors into account, \cite{Ort,Tsi}. \fc{On the other side}, a system typically interacts with an environment whose behavior and characteristics are not completely known.
+This results in a fundamental ignorance about the real influence of the environment on the system whose dynamics we want to describe.
+A possible solution to such an issue can be to analyse the external environment \fc{as described by a random vector field}, \cite{Holm4,HolmVP,Ort}.
+We would also like to mention that high sensitivity of some physical systems to certain \fc{parameters} is often efficiently tackled via probabilistic methods, \cite{Bes,Eyi,Fla}.

-Poisson Hamiltonian dynamics has been first generalized to the stochastic case in \cite{Bis}, and it has been generalized over the years, see, e.g. \cite{Holm3,Ort} and reference therein.
-In particular, such a treatment starts from classical deterministic Hamilton equations of motion, that on a Poisson manifold read as
+The above reasons demand for a setting which allows to include stochastic Hamiltonian systems and stochastic dynamics on Poisson and symplectic manifolds.
+Poisson Hamiltonian dynamics has been first \fc{introduced in} the stochastic case in \cite{Bis}, and it has been generalized over the years, see \cite{Holm3,Ort} and the references therein.
+In particular, such a treatment starts from classical deterministic Hamilton equations of motion that, on a Poisson manifold, read as

-being $\{ \cdot,\cdot\}$ the Poisson bracket, $H$ the \textit{Hamiltonian} of the system, representing the total energy, and $X_H$ is called \textit{Hamiltonian flow}.
-Thus, a random perturbation is added to the system considering a random Hamiltonian of the form $\hat{H} := H + h \dot{W}$, with $h$ a suitable function and $\dot{W}$ the formal time--derivative of a Brownian motion.
-In the most general treatment in \cite{Ort} it is assumed that the system is perturbed by a continuous semimartingale so that \textit{Hamilton equations of motion} read as
+being $\{ \cdot,\cdot\}$ the Poisson bracket, $H$ the \textit{Hamiltonian} of the system, representing the total energy, while $\mathrm{X}_H$ is called \textit{Hamiltonian flow}.
+Thus, a random perturbation is added to the system considering a \fc{stochastic} Hamiltonian of the form $\hat{H} := H + h \dot{W}$, where $h$ is a suitable function, \fc{typically referred to as stochastic potential}, and $\dot{W}$ is the formal time--derivative of a Brownian motion. \fc{In its most general formulation, as recently introduced in \cite{Ort}}, one can assume that the system is perturbed by a continuous semimartingale, so that the \textit{Hamilton equations of motion} become

-where the notation $\delta X$ means that the integration is to be intended in the Stratonovich sense, to be specified in a while, and $Z$ is a general semimartingale.
-As for stochastic port--Hamiltonian systems (SPHS), to the best of our knowledge, the only existing research is \cite{Had,Sat1,Sat2,Sat3,Sat4}.
-Nonetheless, all of the above mentioned results starts from an input-output formulation of the deterministic PHS, extending the theory from a deterministic setting to a stochastic one, adding a random perturbation represented by a standard Brownian motion.
-In particular, in above treatment, the core of PHS, that is the Dirac structure, is not treated, so that there is no implicit formulation for SPHS.
+where the notation $\delta X$ indicates that the (stochastic) integration is taken in the Stratonovich sense, see below for further details, while $Z$ is a general semimartingale.

+\fc{Stochastic port--Hamiltonian systems (SPHS)} have been previously studied only in \cite{Had,Sat1,Sat2,Sat3,Sat4}, \fc{and more recently in \cite{CDPM_Bil,CDPMTank,CDPM_IFAC,CDPM_Dis,CDPM_Weak}}.
+Nonetheless, all of these results start considering an \fc{input--state--output} formulation of the deterministic PHS, then extending the theory from the deterministic to the stochastic setting just adding a random perturbation represented by a standard Brownian motion.
+In particular, \fc{none of the mentioned} papers address the \fc{founding core of the PHS theory}, namely the Dirac structure. \fc{Therefore, to the best of our knowledge, no implicit formulation for SPHSs has been previously given in literature}.